QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 * code in `C`
 * code in `C++`

-Like PhpStorm, you can use a remote compiler to compile your code or use a local one.
+Like PHPStorm, you can use a remote compiler to compile your code or use a local one.

-Using the basic configuration, you will have to use `CMake` to compile but `Makefile` is supported if you manage to <span class="tms">(edit 2021.2: it seems quite easier to use Makefiles now)</span>.
+Using the basic configuration, you will have to use `CMake` to compile, but `Makefile` is supported if you manage to <span class="tms">(edit 2021.2: it seems quite easier to use Makefiles now)</span>.

 * [Starting with CMake](clion/cmake.md)
 * [Set compiler](clion/compiler.md)